faqih55/XDREW-CHAT/README.md

 # XDREW-CHAT IOS 17+

-A modern, real-time iOS communication application built with Swift and SwiftUI.
+A modern, real-time communication application built with Swift and SwiftUI.
 XDREW-CHAT provides a comprehensive suite of features for seamless messaging and audio/video calling.

 ## 🚀 Features